hutingerica/beyond-flavour/src/pages/recipes/001-turnip-gyoza.md

 ###### `📝 : Notes`

-> Don't forger to sprinkle flour on the wrapper and place it with kitchen towel to prevent getting dried
+> Don't forger to sprinkle flour on the wrapper and place it with kitchen towel to prevent getting dried Don't forger to sprinkle flour on the wrapper and place it with kitchen towel to prevent getting dried Don't forger to sprinkle flour on the wrapper and place it with kitchen towel to prevent getting dried

 |![](https://res.cloudinary.com/dnxlxtcb7/image/upload/v1591969562/001%20Turnip%20Gyoza/IMG_0162.jpg)|
 | --- |